-Gourmet Burr-grinding best for Pure Kona Coffee
+Burr-grinding is Best for Pure Kona Coffee Brands

 Burr mills use two revolving abrasive elements, such as wheels or conical grinding elements, between which the coffee beans are crushed or “torn” with little frictional heating.
 The process of squeezing and crushing of the beans releases the coffee’s oils, which are then more easily extracted during the infusion process with hot water, making the pure Kona coffee taste richer and smoother.

 Both manually and electrically powered mills are available.
 These mills grind the pure Kona coffee to a fairly uniform size determined by the separation of the two abrasive surfaces between which the Hawaii coffee is ground; the uniform grind produces a more even extraction when brewed, without excessively fine particles that clog filters.

 These mills offer a wide range of grind settings, making them suitable to grind coffee for various brewing systems such as espresso, drip, percolators, French press, and others.
 Burr grinders are of two types-conical burrs and flat wheel burrs.
 Both of them grind coffee bean consistently and with uniform size.
 Almost every burr coffee grinder grinds at low noise, offer large hopper for storing whole coffee bean, easy to use with filter for espresso grind, body made with stainless steel or ceramic with modern design as well as slow operating system ensures find grind all the time.

 Pure Kona Coffee Chopping – Blade or Propeller Grinder